 Matte finish – Grade C

-These are the most economical and popular surface finishes, which are polished using fine stone powder.
-Sometimes called stone finish, it provides good release and also helps hide machining marks.
+These are the most economical and popular surface finishes, polished using fine stone powder.
+Sometimes called stone finish, it provides good release and helps hide machining marks.
 Grade C is also the first step of grades A and B surface finishes.

 |Finish||SPI standard||Finishing Method||Cost|

 |Fine Matte finish||C-1||600 Grit sanding stones||++++++|